gitpyiitm/gitpyiitm/README.md

 Here are some ideas to get you started:

 - 🔭 I’m Sophomore at IIT Madras and DSEU
-- 🌱 I’m currently learning bs in data science
+- 🌱 I’m currently pursuing  Bs in data science and Applications
 - 👯 I’m looking to collaborate on analytics and AI and ML
 - 🤔 I’m looking for help with open source program
-- 💬 Ask me about python
+- 💬 Ask me about python,analytics , statistics , maths , Ml
 - 📫 How to reach me: Gmail
 - 😄 Pronouns: He
 - ⚡ Fun fact: ..foody